CURRICULUM VITAE

 Emergence of Multiple Learning Systems,” UWA, Australia.

-Learning Systems,” AFOSR Cognition & Decision Program Workshop, Dayton, OH.
+Multiple Learning Systems,” AFOSR Cognition & Decision Program Workshop,

-Learning Systems,” APA Convention Invited Division 3 speaker, New Orleans, LA.
+Multiple Learning Systems,” APA Convention Invited Division 3 speaker, New

 10/2005 Speaker/Symposium